Learning 1-Dimensional Submanifolds for Subsequent Inference on Random Dot Product Graphs

+To explore the benefits of manifold learning for subsequent inference on random dot product graphs, we have studied $1$- and $2$-sample tests of null hypotheses Fr\'{e}chet means, a natural notion of centrality on a Riemannian manifold.
 The methods that we have proposed and analyzed rely on Isomap to learn the unknown manifold.
 One might contemplate the use of other manifold learning procedures, but Isomap is especially well-suited to the inference task we have considered.
 In this investigation, the manifolds are curves.
 If $\gamma : [0,L] \rightarrow \Re^k$ parametrizes the curve by arc length, then the sample Fr\'{e}chet mean of $\gamma(t_1),\ldots,\gamma(t_s)$ is $\gamma(\bar{t})$, where $\bar{t}$ is the sample mean of $t_1,\ldots,t_s$.
 The manifold that Isomap learns is automatically parametrized by arc length, so computing sample means and Euclidean distances in the learnt manifold is inherently analogous to computing Fr\'{e}chet means and geodesic distances on the original curves.
 This correspondence underpins our convergence and power analyses.

 An exciting by-product of our investigation is a novel convergence analysis of Isomap.
 In contrast to \cite{Bernstein&etal:2000}, we consider the application of Isomap to data that do not lie on the manifold of interest.
 To ensure convergence, we require that the data converge to the manifold as more data is collected.
 Such an assumption might seem fanciful if imposed arbitrarily, but it is automatically satisfied when we use adjacency spectral embedding to estimate the latent positions of random dot product graphs.